Nioux/AideDeJeu/Data/spells_vo.md

 Spells and other magical effects, except those created by an artifact or a deity, are suppressed in the sphere and can't protrude into it.
 A slot expended to cast a suppressed spell is consumed.
 While an effect is suppressed, it doesn't function, but the time it spends suppressed counts against its duration.

 **_Targeted Effects_**.
-Spells and other magical effects, such as _<a href="https://www.aidedd.org/dnd/sorts.php?vo=magic-missile">magic missile</a>_ and _<a href="https://www.aidedd.org/dnd/sorts.php?vo=charm-person">charm person</a>_, that target a creature or an object in the sphere have no effect on that target.
+Spells and other magical effects, such as _[magic missile]_ and _[charm person]_, that target a creature or an object in the sphere have no effect on that target.

 **_Areas of Magic_**.
-The area of another spell or magical effect, such as _<a href="https://www.aidedd.org/dnd/sorts.php?vo=fireball">fireball</a>_, can't extend into the sphere.
+The area of another spell or magical effect, such as _[fireball}_, can't extend into the sphere.
 If the sphere overlaps an area of magic, the part of the area that is covered by the sphere is suppressed.
-For example, the flames created by a _<a href="https://www.aidedd.org/dnd/sorts.php?vo=wall-of-fire">wall of fire</a>_ are suppressed within the sphere, creating a gap in the wall if the overlap is large enough.
+For example, the flames created by a _[wall of fire]_ are suppressed within the sphere, creating a gap in the wall if the overlap is large enough.

 **_Spells_**.
 Any active spell or other magical effect on a creature or an object in the sphere is suppressed while the creature or object is in it.